ProjectEvergreen/create-evergreen-app/README.md

 ![Create Evergreen App](https://s3.amazonaws.com/uploads.thegreenhouse.io/project-evergreen/create-evergreen-app-github-repo-banner.png)

 ### Project Goals
-The goal of Project Evergreen is to march alongside the modern web and bring that information to this project so that the both developers and users can benefit.
+The goal of Project Evergreen is to march alongside the modern web and bring that to this repo so that both developers and users can benefit.
 Evergreen Web Applications aim to be performant, promote usage of modern web features, be accessible to a wide range of users, and be a productive experience for developers.

-### Acknowledgements
+#### Acknowledgements
 This project is made by possible with the much appreciated existence of tools like:
 - [webpack](https://webpack.js.org/) v4
 - [LitElement](https://github.com/Polymer/lit-element)